 No need to feel self conscious outside, regular outdoor exercise has been proven to boost your self esteem.

 Soak up the sunshine benefits (even in winter)

 When the sun hits the skin, it creates vitamin D3 which is important for bone health and metabolic function.
 Extra exposure to sunlight during the day can also help you sleep better at night, improve immune function, and increase endorphin production.

 You can burn more calories when you exercise outside

 Resistance to the wind when running or cycling outdoors means you often burn more calories than if you were indoors and hills/uneven ground make your body work harder as it has to respond to the unknown.

 So there's a few reasons to put on a few extra layers and keep moving.
 Why not take a look at Sundried's range of winter activewear to kit you out for the winter months?
-Such as compression base layer leggings for men and for women, and stylish hoodies and long-sleeved training tops.
+Such as compression base layers, hoodies, and long-sleeved training tops.

 About the author: Heather Taylor is a personal trainer, triathlete, and Sundried triathlete.